WeblateOrg/weblate/docs/admin/optionals.rst

 .. versionadded:: 2.10

-The Git exporter provides you read only access to the underlying Git repository using HTTP.
+Provides you read-only access to the underlying Git repository using HTTPS.

 Installation
 ++++++++++++

-To install, simply add ``weblate.gitexport`` to installed applications in :file:`settings.py`:
+1. Add ``weblate.gitexport`` to installed apps in :file:`settings.py`:

 .. code-block:: python